-, , , , , , , , , , , , , , , , , , , Part 1: Part 1 provides a grounding in the components of natural and managed environments and the interactions between them.
+The programme covers an exciting range of subjects through seminars, lectures, practicals, visits, field work and project work.
+Strong links with employers provide opportunities for ning experience through visits, talks and a compulsory short-term are also options for one-year professional placement or study abroad.
+Part 1: Part 1 provides a grounding in the components of natural and managed environments and the interactions between them.
 It introduces the underlying concepts and principles relating to impacts of human activities on the environment and sustainability.
-Students have the opportunity to develop skills in the acquisition, interpretation and presentation of quantitative and qualitative data Part 2: Part 2 fosters development of knowledge and critical understanding of how scientific and socio-economic research is integrated and applied to the development of environmental management strategies.
+Students have the opportunity to develop skills in the acquisition, interpretation and presentation of quantitative and qualitative data.
+Part 2: Part 2 fosters development of knowledge and critical understanding of how scientific and socio-economic research is integrated and applied to the development of environmental management strategies.
 It supports the development of a range of skills in the acquisition of environmental information, and the analysis and presentation of data.
-Students are exposed to professional practice in the area of environmental management through interaction with practitioners, site visits and placement opportunities.
+Students are exposed to professional practice in the area of environmental management and sustainability through interaction with practitioners, site visits and placement opportunities Placement/Study abroad year: Students can work or study for a year away from Reading between Part 2 and Part 3.
+Options include a 40-week professional placement, a study abroad year at an overseas university, or a mixture of the two.
 Part 3: Part 3 provides opportunities for students to apply skills in research and enquiry through an independent research project.
 Modules focus on the practicalities of management for organisations working in the sector and allow students to develop skills in problem solving and decision making in complex situations, drawing on relevant research in the area.
-It promotes application of an interdisciplinary approach to the formulation of appropriate management strategies to address environmental problems.
+It promotes application of an interdisciplinary approach to the formulation of appropriate management strategies to address environmental problems and promote sustainability.